Desert Travels Index Page

 On the less used western descent down from Assekrem, near the village of Terhenanet, Helmut deftly flips his BMW.
 The rounded gravel in this particular oued is unlike anything I’ve found in the Sahara.
 I barely made it across myself.

 Helmut knows his BM from his elbow and sorts it out: a barrel flooded with oil.
 Look at the huge load on that other Tenere compared to mine.
-This was one of the reasons why I felt it was my duty to write Desert Biking a few years later.
-That book evolved into the Adventure Motorcycling Handbook.
+This was one of the reasons why I felt it was my honour-bound duty to write Desert Biking a few years later.
+That book evolved into the Adventure Motorcycling Handbook and here we all are.

 As that day wore on, Helmut got progressively more and more tired from frequently falling off his bike.
 One final crash around dusk finished him and the BMW off.